Made a little video about Easy Allies in 2016:

 Easy Ally series

-In case you're interested, I'm making an Easy Ally video series and submitting them to Community Showcase to get reaction from featured Ally.
-Here are the episodes released so far:
+In case you're interested, in 2019 I made an Easy Ally video series and submitted it to Community Showcase to get reaction from featured Allies.
+Here are all episodes:

 - Easy Ally: Michael Damiani